Steinberg Returns to Michigan as Head Men's Tennis Coach

-Adam Steinberg is in his second season as head coach in 2015-16.
+Adam Steinberg is in his third season as head coach in 2016-17.
 He was announced June 14, 2014 as the 15th head coach in the storied history of the Michigan men's tennis program.

 Steinberg arrived in Ann Arbor after a successful 13-year head coaching tenure with Pepperdine University (2002-14), where he delivered a national championship in 2006 and compiled an overall record of 282-105 (.729) as the leader of the Waves.